 1. Volcanica Puerto Rico Coffee ‘Hacienda San Pedro’ — Best Overall

-Our favorite Puerto Rica coffee is Volcanica’s ‘Hacienda San Pedro’ Puerto Rico Coffee.
+Our favorite Puerto Rican coffee is Volcanica’s ‘Hacienda San Pedro’ Puerto Rico Coffee.
 This whole bean, medium roast coffee has amazing flavor, with delicious hints of chocolate and spices.
 These single-origin beans are grown at the Hacienda San Pedro, which is found at 2,500 to 2,700 feet of elevation.
 They’re also direct trade and kosher certified.

 Puerto Rican coffee can be hard to find because of lingering effects from 2017’s Hurricane Maria, which is why we’re so excited to see this newly sourced coffee variety.
 It’s on the pricey side, like most gourmet coffee, but you can save 10% by setting up a subscription.
 And if you don’t love your bag, Volcanica offers a very generous 100% customer satisfaction guarantee.